yyxhdy/arja/README.md

 1. -DsrcJavaDir  :  the path to the root directory of the source code
 2. -DbinJavaDir  :  the path to the root directory of all the compiled classes of source code
 3. -DbinTestDir  :  the path to the root directory of all the compiled classes of test code
-4. -Ddependences :  the paths to the the dependences (jar files).
+4. -Ddependences :  the paths to the dependences (jar files).
 If more than one, separated by ":"

 In the above command, "path_to_directory_of_src_buggy" etc should be replaced with the actual absolute paths (the tool currently only supports absolute paths).
 All the test-suite adequate